2021 EJTN Exchange Programme

 Greece:- Iannis Symplis - Council of State, Athens

-The Netherlands:- Jaap de Wildt - the Court of Rotterdam and the Administrative High Court for Trade and Industry (from October 2019)
+The Netherlands:- Jaap de Wildt - the Court of Rotterdam - from October 2019, the Administrative High Court for Trade and Industry, The Hague

 Spain:- Mercedes Pedraz Calvo - La Audencia Nacional, Madrid